danrot/master-thesis/02_state-of-the-art.md

 For a more concrete insight in version control systems, this chapter delivers a deeper insight into Git.
-This system was chosen, because it grew extremely in popularity - especially in the open source community - over the last few years.
-[see @dzone2014a] But it also seems to gain more and more attention in the field of professional software developement. [^13][^14]
+This system was chosen, because it grew extremely in popularity - especially in the open source community - over the last few years [see @dzone2014a].
+But it also seems to gain more and more attention in the field of professional software developement. [^13][^14]

 At its very core, Git is a content-addressable file system, which the official